 Counseling individuals with a developmental disability – e.g., autism, cerebral palsy, brain injury, and Down syndrome – is honestly tough.
 Your clients are mostly kids who acquired the neurological disorder from birth or several years after that.
 They have not lived long enough to identify how to think and behave like regular people.
+Developmental disabilities are attributable to a cognitive impairment, physical impairment, or both.
+They manifest during the developmental period from birth to early adulthood, and are likely to continue indefinitely,” explains Clarissa Kripke, M.D. of the University of California.
 It may even be easier to get through to depressed or addicted folks as they at least lived a life without such a condition in the past.

 Nonetheless, in case you are new at giving counseling to someone with a developmental disability, check out the following tips.